iftikarmuhammad/iftikarmuhammad/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on python software development and machine learning.
+- 🌱 I’m currently learning applied machine learning on network and NLP.

 <!--
 **iftikarmuhammad/iftikarmuhammad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.